coyleandrew/manhattanDistance/README.md

 * model.py: Contains model class that is responsible for holding user input, performing input validation, and calculating the Manhattan distance

 * view.py: Contains view class that is responsible for producing the GUI

-A test file that includes 15 test cases is also included.
-If you wish to see the results of the tests, just run test.py

 ## How to Use